pinnace/burp-jwt-fuzzhelper-extension/README.md

 ## Issues or feature requests

 PRs welcome.
 Please open an issue if you have encountered a bug or want to see additional features added.
 Currently, the fuzzer only supports fuzzing a single claim at a time.
 If there is interest in supporting functions like [Pitchfork](https://portswigger.net/burp/help/intruder_positions) intruder positions, I may consider adding.
 I am also exploring adding an IScannerInsertionPoint for the active scanner.

+This extension has been submitted to Portswigger for inclusion in the BApp store pending review.